FletcherWill/FletcherWill.github.io/index.md

 ---

-Hi there!

-I am an Assistant Professor in the Brown University Computer Science Department.
+I am a PhD student in the Brown University Computer Science Department.
 I'm broadly interested in theoretical computer science but I'm especially keen on graph-theoretic questions in approximation algorithms, online algorithms, distributed algorithms and metric embeddings.

 I completed my PhD in computer science in the Carnegie Mellon Computer Science Department.
 After that, I spent a lovely year as a postdoc in the ETH Zürich Math Department in the Mathematical Optimization Group.